Skip to main content

 This pattern can be used to represent unions too, in this case the central table would probably only have the primary key and type field.
 However, if you're using this pattern to represent unions then this may indicate an issue in your GraphQL data-modelling and that what you actually want is an interface.

-This style of polymorphism can use pgSelect in the same way as you would with regular row selection, however the codec on the source your pgSelect uses must have the polymorphic configuration option set to mode: "relational" for it to work.
-Something like:
+This style of polymorphism can use pgSelect in the same way as you would with regular row selection, but the planType is a tiny bit more complex:

 },